MarkoSterk/beta_cell_analysis_suite/README.md

 Have a look at the steps below for further information and options.

 ### Output folder structure
 Any output folders and files are created on-the-go if not already present.
-No action in required on your part.
+No action is required on your part.

 ### General experiment information
 * SAMPLING - the data sampling rate in Hz (float or integer number)